Close Menu

 0

 By Bettina Riedel on 16.
-Juni 2017 Female Engineering, IT-Dienstleister, Karrierenetzwerk Software Engineering
+Juni 2017 Frauen x Tech, IT-Dienstleister, Karrierenetzwerk Software Engineering

 Diana Ilithya ist eine mexikanische Webdesignerin und Front-End Entwicklerin.
 Nach ihrem Marketingstudium in Mexiko und einer Arbeitsperiode in den USA brachte sie sich Coden selbst bei, zog nach Deutschland und ist nach acht Jahren Freelance-Arbeit erfolgreich etabliert.
 Sie ist in verschiedenen IT-Communities in Hamburg aktiv, um als Vorbild für junge Frauen in der IT-Branche zu fungieren.